takatoshiono/rspec-have_readonly_query_matcher/README.md

 # Rspec::HaveReadonlyQueryMatcher

-This library provides an rspec matcher that tests that code issues only read-only queries.
+This library provides an rspec matcher that tests the code issues only read queries.

 ## Installation